-10.252 We are required in the WRPG to improve the resilience of our supply system to drought.
+10.258 We are required in the WRPG to improve the resilience of our supply system to drought.
 This means reaching a 1:200 level of resilience as soon as possible and a 1:500 level of

-- 10.253 By bringing forward the date of 1:500 drought resilience to 2035, we can see the model upsizes and brings schemes forward to meet the additional requirement.
+- resilience by 2039/40.
+Our least cost plan achieves this in 2033 and 2040 respectively, but what is the impact if we change these dates? - 10.259 By bringing forward the date of 1:500 drought resilience to 2035, we can see the model upsizes and brings schemes forward to meet the additional requirement.
 This comes at an extra £820bn cost.
-It does not alter the selection of SESRO 150 in 2040. - 10.254 The three tests that defer the implementation of drought resilience dates indicate that this would not reduce the cost of the solutions for pathway 4.
+It does not alter the selection of SESRO 150 in 2040. - 10.260 The three tests that defer the implementation of drought resilience dates indicate that this would not reduce the cost of the solutions for pathway 4.
 Deferring the delivery date of 1:200 drought resilience to 2035 (from 2033) increases the cost in pathway 4 by £130 million NPV compared to the least cost plan.
-Deferring the delivery date of 1:500 resilience from 2040 to 2045 or 2050 increases cost by between £160m and £400m - 10.255 In the case of the 1:200 deferral, the cost increases as the model chooses to upsize the Grand Union Canal transfer and bring forward the transfers with SES Water.
+Deferring the delivery date of 1:500 resilience from 2040 to 2045 or 2050 increases cost by between £160m and £400m - 10.261 In the case of the 1:200 deferral, the cost increases as the model chooses to upsize the Grand Union Canal transfer and bring forward the transfers with SES Water.
 These costs are higher than the amount saved by the 2-year deferral of investment for resilience and the deferral of the Teddington DRA scheme to 2050.
-Reservoir selection is unchanged. - 10.256 Unlike in the draft plan when deferring 1:500 resilience led to the deferral of the strategic resource option chosen, in the revised draft plan no deferral of the 2040 option takes place.
-This indicates that the selection of an option in 2040 is primarily driven by environmental need. - 10.257 We do see that in the 5-year deferral the model chooses to reduce the size of SESRO to 75 Mm3 and to develop a Severn-Thames transfer in 2050, however if the date is put back further to 10-years it reverts to the 150 Mm3 size selected in the least cost plan with no STT. - 10.258 Overall, these results do not support changing drought resilience dates as part of a best value plan.
+Reservoir selection is unchanged. - 10.262 Unlike in the draft plan when deferring 1:500 resilience led to the deferral of the strategic resource option chosen, now, no deferral of the 2040 option takes place.
+This indicates that the selection of an option in 2040 is primarily driven by environmental need. - 10.263 We do see that in the 5-year deferral the model chooses to reduce the size of SESRO to 75 Mm3 and to develop a Severn-Thames transfer in 2050, however if the date is put back further to 10-years it reverts to the 150 Mm3 size selected in the least cost plan with no STT. - 10.264 Overall, these results do not support changing drought resilience dates as part of a best value plan.